The Idea #

 The Screens #

-Following the same scan method I used for the backplate, I recreated the screens inside of Fusion 360, allowing me to build an accurate retaining frame to hold it to the backplate.
+Following the same scan method I used for the backplate, I recreated the screens inside of Fusion 360, allowing me to build an accurate retaining frame to hold them to the backplate.

-I used the same clips as I had for the additonal pieces to attach the screen holder, which led to many frustrating attempts to try and put the pieces together only for them to snap.
+I used the same clips as I had for the additional pieces to attach the screen holder, which led to many frustrating attempts to try and put the pieces together, only for them to snap.

-Instead of making a new clip that would be easier to attach without the risk of breaking, I took the easy route and ignored the issue and continued to make the final touches to the design, such as adding cable channels to clean up the overall look of the backplate.
-Even almost no one would see it, I wanted it to look as good as possible.
+Instead of making a new clip that would be easier to attach without the risk of breaking, I took the easy route and ignored the issue (there might be a lesson in there somewhere).
+I continued to make the final touches to the design, such as adding cable channels to clean up the overall look of the backplate.
+Even though almost no one would see it, I wanted it to look as good as possible.

 For attaching it to the wall, we used a French cleat system which allowed the individual parts to be easily removed and serviced if needed.
 Doing some quick tests with tape, the project held well.